 First I bought a few extra D-Rings and glue from Sea Eagle and attached them onto the boat, where they remain to this day.

-Second, I bought 40 feet of quality marine rope (also known as boat line) from NRS, and then cut it into half sections.
+Second, I bought 40 feet of quality half-inch marine rope (also known as boat line) from Amazon, and then cut it into half sections.
 This is the same rope that was used on my inflatable raft.
 The reason to use marine rope, which is made from polypropylene, is because the rope is very soft to the touch, won’t rot, develop mildew, is very strong and it stretches.
 And should the rope fray, the rope doesn’t develop sharp points like nylon rope does.
 Finally, the rope is thick (I bought the ½), making it easy and pain-free to grab it without slicing your hand.

 Once my supplies arrived, I spent an hour attaching the D-Rings and then strung the rope.